 A branch of artificial intelligence which is based on training computers to learn patterns has the ability to transform our understanding of dementia.
-David Llewellyn co-leads the first DPUK datathon next month.
+David Llewellyn co-led the first DPUK datathon.
 He explains why machine learning could be the beginning of the end for this devastating condition.

 Dementia isn’t a single disease and people with dementia, or who are at risk of dementia, vary enormously.
 Some forms of dementia are caused by neurodegeneration, including Alzheimer’s disease, and others are caused by vascular problems such as stroke.
 Not being able to diagnose it early enough is one of the biggest problems, and it’s in this area that AI techniques like machine learning give me hope.

 Machine learning is a branch of artificial intelligence which relies on our ability to train computers to learn from data and identify hidden patterns.
 As computers have become more powerful, so has our ability to harness them and make sense of rich and large datasets.
 Machine learning already enhances our smartphones and makes internet searching efficient, and we suspect that machine learning has the potential to transform clinical medicine.
 Machine learning is particularly well suited to dealing with clinical data relating to complex conditions such as dementia, and for that reason we are excited to explore its potential in a datathon.